Updated: Jul 4, 2020

 Christmas Special Part 2 – What’s for Christmas Dinner?

 In Part 2 of our ExtraVirgin Christmas Special, we talk Christmas food.
 Living in Australia, with a broad multicultural society, our Christmas meals are bound to be as varied as our background.
-We talk to four food industry peeps about what’s going to be on their table this Christmas.
-It’s always so interesting to find out what different families and friends are sitting down to at this special time of the year.

 First, we talk to food writer Joanna Savill, who advocates swapping out the sparkling shiraz for a good quality Lambrusco and, slightly bizarrely, has a tradition of finishing off the family Christmas meal with a pineapple.